 Instructions

-• If using INSTANT YEAST: In the bowl of a stand mixer, add the warm milk (Note 5).
-Make sure it is not hot or it will burn the yeast.
+• If using instant yeast: In the bowl of a stand mixer, add the warm milk (see note 5; if it is too hot, it will burn the yeast).
 Add instant yeast and 1 teaspoon white sugar (optional) directly on top and stir to combine.
-Let stand for 3 minutes.
+Let stand 3 minutes.
 Skip to step 3.

-• FLOUR AND HONEY: Pour in the honey and 2 cups (260g) flour.
+• Pour in honey and 2 cups (260g) flour.
 Use the beater blade to stir just until the flour is moistened, about 1 minute, scraping the sides with a spatula as needed.
-Let mixture sit undisturbed for 10 minutes.
+Let mixture sit undisturbed 10 minutes.

-• FIRST RISE: Once the dough has finished kneading, turn out the dough onto a clean work surface.
-Knead with your hands for about 20 seconds to shape it into a large even ball of dough.
-Grease the mixing bowl generously with coconut or olive-oil-based spray.
-Place the dough in the bowl and turn the ball to coat in the oil.
-Cover the dough with a damp cloth and place the bowl in a warm place (~70 degrees F) to rise until it doubles in size, about 1 hour.
+• Once dough has been kneaded, place it on a clean work surface.
+Knead with your hands for about 20 seconds to shape it into a large even ball.
+Generously grease the mixing bowl with coconut or olive-oil-based spray.
+Place dough in the bowl and turn it to coat in the oil.
+Cover dough with a damp cloth and place bowl in a warm place (~70โ„‰) to rise until it doubles in size, about 1 hour.

 Video